mobilejazz/harmony-reference/docs/best-practices/git-standardization.md

 ---
 This document contains the different standards related to the use of Git within Mobile Jazz.

+## Methodology
+[Github-Flow](https://githubflow.github.io/) is the methodology that all projects must follow.

 ## Commit messages
 Everybody is free to use their own system in their git branches for commit messages, but we highly recommend using [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).